exercism/scala/docs/INSTALLATION.md

 All of them could be installed automatically by the `Coursier` tool.

-See: https://www.scala-lang.org/download/ for more details.
+See: [the download page](https://www.scala-lang.org/download/) for more details.

 ---